What Is Backlinks in SEO Example and Definition

 Follow links are links that count as points, boosting the page rank of the linked-to sites, helping them go higher in the SERPs as a result.

-The process of creating follow links (backlinks) is known as link building and is an essential part to any SEO strategy.
+The process of creating follow links (backlinks) is known as link building and is an essential part of any SEO strategy.

 What is Link Building?